linkedin

 6. Anything You Don’t Understand

-Once you’re happy and confident with your contract and any questions have been addressed, sign on the dotted line, take a deep breath and start getting ready to settle into your new job!
+Once you’re happy and confident with your contract and any questions have been addressed, sign on the dotted line, take a deep breath, pop the Champagne, and start getting ready to settle into your new job!

 Defence Sector Blog